William Herschel: Uranus

 In March 1781, during his search for double stars, Herschel noticed an object appearing as a disk.
 Herschel originally thought it was a comet or a stellar disc, which he believed he might actually resolve.
 He reported the sighting to Nevil Maskelyne the Astronomer Royal.
-He made many more observations of it, and afterwards Russian Academician Anders Lexell computed the orbit and found it to be probably planetary.
+He made many more observations of it, and afterwards Finnish-Swedish astronomer Anders Lexell computed the orbit and found it to be probably planetary.

 Herschel agreed, determining that it must be a planet beyond the orbit of Saturn.
 He called the new planet the "Georgian star" (Georgium sidus) after King George III, which also brought him favour; the name did not stick.
 In France, where reference to the British king was to be avoided if possible, the planet was known as "Herschel" until the name "Uranus" was universally adopted.
 The same year, Herschel was awarded the Copley Medal and elected a Fellow of the Royal Society.
 In 1782, he was appointed "The King's Astronomer" (not to be confused with the Astronomer Royal).

 On 1 August 1782 Herschel and his sister Caroline moved to Datchet (then in Buckinghamshire but now in Berkshire).
 There, he continued his work as an astronomer and telescope maker.
 He achieved an international reputation for their manufacture, profitably selling over 60 completed reflectors to British and Continental astronomers.